Home > Expert Guides > SSL/TLS Best Practices > What Is HSTS Preload? How to Check & Enable It

 • Re-check hstspreload.org and CertPanel SSL Monitor for misconfigurations.

-HSTS Preload strengthens security by forcing browsers to enforce HTTPS from the first connection.
+HSTS preload strengthens security by forcing browsers to enforce HTTPS from the first connection.
 Using tools like hstspreload.org for submission and CertPanel SSL Monitor for validation ensures proper implementation.
 Following the server-specific steps outlined here, along with additional verification methods, will help you maintain a secure web presence.